OutSystems/UltimatePDF-ExternalLogic/README.md

 1. Create an empty screen
 1. Add to the screen the web block `PrintLayout` (from UltimatePDF)
 1. Build the report
-1. Call the server action `PrintToPDF` to grnerate the PDF (from UltimatePDF)
+1. Call the server action `PrintToPDF` to generate the PDF (from UltimatePDF)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>